 Kid Congo’s renown stems from his work alongside Jeffrey Lee Pierce in The Gun Club, Nick Cave and The Bad Seeds, and The Cramps (whose music was featured on Stranger Things 4).
 But that just scratches the surface of the man’s life and career.
 He will continue to scratch that itch with Some New Kind of Kick, his long-awaited, highly-anticipated memoir.
 Out on Oct.
 18 via Hachette books, Some New Kind of Kick (pre-order here) details his “experiences as a young, queer Mexican-American in 1970s Los Angeles through his rise in the glam rock and punk rock scenes.”

 “The desire to do anything, music or writing, for example, is to share something alternative from the norm with people,” Kid Congo tells HollywoodLife when asked if he felt a grand obligation to share his story as queer punk youth.
 “Yes, the desire as an adult to reflect and tell my story of a young queer, a young Chicano, a young music fanatic, a troubled dreamer, who ventures into the world and floats around and makes things seem like a thing to tell.
 The gay punk has always been there, many times leading the way.
-I learn a lot thru identification, so I hope some younger, or older, will identify and find a bit of illumination.
+I learn a lot through identification, so I hope some younger or older will identify and find a bit of illumination.
 Or at least a laugh.”

 Some New Kind Of Kick arrives on Oct.
 18. In the meantime, here are Kid Congo Powers’ picks for your June 2022 Pride Playlist.